EECS4413-2021F/Module-B/src/api/README.md

 | Field         | Description
 |---------------|-----------------------------------------
 | `chain`       | If provided, filter using the previous request, in addition to the newly given parameters.
+A principle of REST is that each request is stateless.
+Every request is treated as new.
+No session, no history.
+So, this feature violates REST, however, I wanted to demonstrate the use of sesssions, so I've added it here.

 Sample Response: `GET /v1/products`